germs5/idt-census/README.md

 Install *jq*, which is available for Mac by:
 `brew install jq`

-Run Docker Desktop.
+Run *Docker Desktop*.
 It is available at: https://www.docker.com/products/docker-desktop/

-In a terminal, in the root directory of this repo, run each of the following lines sequentially:
+In a terminal, in the root directory of this repo, run each of the following commands sequentially:
 ```
 docker pull postgres

 docker run --name idt-census-postgres -p 5432:5432 -e POSTGRES_PASSWORD=idt-census -d postgres

 docker exec -i idt-census-postgres psql -U postgres < scripts/create-tables.sql

 chmod +x scripts/populate-db.sh

 scripts/populate-db.sh
 ```